 The Victoria Planning Provisions (VPPs) comprise a standard set of planning provisions for planning schemes across Victoria.

-A local council can amend the standard provisions of a planning scheme in force in its municipality (s 9(2)), but only by including or deleting a provision, not by altering its substance (s 10(1)).
+A local council can amend the standard provisions of a planning scheme in force in its municipality (ss 8A, 9(2) PE Act), but only by including or deleting a provision, not by altering its substance (s 10(1) PE Act).